digitalservicebund/terraform-modules/stackit-state-bucket/README.md

 1. Execute the module in your terraform configuration
 2. The content of a `backend.tf` file will be available as output from the module
 3. The credentials for this backend will be available as outputs from the module
-4. [Optional] The content of a `.envrc` file is also available as output and contains the credentials for the bucket

 ## Example